UnexomWid/syringe/README.md

 This project uses C++/CLI (v143) and VS 2022.
 Make sure to have them installed, as it's not guaranteed to work with anything else.

 Building should be straightforward.
+If you want to have the `Switch to 32/64-bit` button in the GUI menu:

+- build syringe for x86 and then for x64
+- name the 64-bit version `syringe.exe`
+- name the 32-bit version `syringe32.exe`
+- place both executables in the same folder

 Since syringe was made for developers, and should only be used for debugging and testing purposes, no public binaries are available.
-If you don't know how to build syringe, you don't need it.
+If you don't know how to build syringe, you don't need it (and shouldn't use it).

 # Disclaimer